 New Book Highlights How Past Land Theft Can Cripple South Africa’s Economic Development

 Chicago, Il. - July 31, 2014 -On Monday, over 50 African leaders will attend the historic U.S.-Africa… more

 From left to right: Pedro Alfonso, Jose Aguayo, Kaitlyn Williams, and Elijah Porter

-The 2014 recipients of the Montgomery Summer Research Diversity Fellowships in Law and Social Science will be in residence at the American Bar Foundation until August 1, 2014.
-During their stay, the fellows will be introduced to careers in law and social science through meetings with ABF faculty and affiliates and various field visits to Chicago-area law institutions.
-Each fellow will work closely with a faculty mentor on a research project.
+The 2014 recipients of the Montgomery Summer Research Diversity Fellowships in Law and Social Science were in residence at the American Bar Foundation until August 1, 2014.
+During their stay, the fellows were introduced to careers in law and social science through meetings with ABF faculty and affiliates and various field visits to Chicago-area law institutions.
+Each fellow worked closely with a faculty mentor on a research project.

 Read more about the 2014 Fellows »

 Browse all publications »

 The American Bar Foundation is searching for a Director, effective September 2015.
 See our posting of responsibilities and qualifications for more information.